inexorgame-obsolete/entity-system-inactive/README.md

 # Introduction
-The development of a new entity system is essential for the future of Inexor.
+The development of a new entity system is an essential key for the future of Inexor!
-Many new features and refactoring projects are waiting for this to be done and can't be continued without it!
+It is the foundation for many new features like the new particle system, the new sound system or the visual scripting enviroment.
+It also plays a central role in code refactoring.
+All those tasks can't be started until a new entity system has been developed!
+In order to accelerate Inexor's development we must resolve this blocking of follow-up projects as fast as possible!

+## What is an entity ?
-Entities are things in the game world that fulfill a certain purpose:
+An entity is a thing in the game world that fulfills a certain purpose:

 * pickups
 * particles